iAmKankan/MachineLearning_With_Python/Supervised/Decision Tree/decision-tree2.md

 & &=0.8922
 \end{matrix}}$$

-### The final Cross-entrophy results for each features:
+### The final Cross-entrophy results for each Attributes:
 Finally we compare each of the cross entropy values and in this case observed that the attribute age gives the lowest cross entropy value and hence is the optimal attribute to use as the **root** of the our decision tree.

 $$\Large{\color{Purple}